For Nihon / 日本

 Tokyo / 東京

-Our trip started in Tokyo, where we stayed with Pallavi’s sister for the first couple days so we could get accustomed to everything.
+Our trip started in Tokyo, where we stayed with Pallavi’s cousin for the first couple of days so we could get accustomed to everything.
 Here’s our morning view from the bedroom.
 It’s no epic landscape by any means, but it is beautiful in its own way.
 New, unfamiliar places always have their way of grabbing our attention.
 We loved waking up to the sound of happy children at the playground below.

 We spent our first day wandering around and eventually heading up to Mt.
 Takao (which was a bit far away from the city centre and took up the most of the day).
 The view up top was nice though, and a great vantage point for appreciating how gigantic Tokyo actually is.
 What we saw here was just a slice of the largest metropolis in the world. 🤯 I recommend taking the chair lift up if you end up going.